apakbin94/BoXHED2.0/README.md

 ```
 Here are the flags that can be passed to the installer:
 - '-v': If you are a Windows user and are installing for Windows Visual Studio, the version can be passed using this flag (14, 15, and 16 are supported).
 For 14 for example, you may run 'bash setup.sh -v 14'
 - '-g': If you want the code to be compiled with GPU support, you may pass the '-g' flag.
-Please note that this is only supported for Linux Users at the moment.
+Please note that this is only supported for Linux users at the moment.

-then run jupyter notebook
+Now run the *main.py* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.
+Please refer to this file for proper usage of BoXHED2.0.
 ```
-jupyter notebook
+python main.py
 ```

-Now open the *tutorial.ipynb* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.

 Please note that everytime you relocate the code, you need to run bash setup.sh again.